reycn/nus-forticlient-sso-auto-connect/README.md

 - Adapted the process to NUS SOC VPN

 ***
-> *The following docs are translated by ChatGPT 4o from Portuguese, which may not bee precise.*
+> *The following documents were automatically translated from Portuguese by OpenAI gpt-4o and may not be entirely accurate.*
 ***

 ## Description